Groupe-Klocel/quicksight-embed-poc/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+NB: in order for the actual Quicksight Embed to run locally, you'll need an SSL tunneling service (QS cannot run without HTTPS).
+Take a look at [ngrok](https://ngrok.com/) to setup a public HTTPS domain for free :)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: